 abused and neglected.

-individual.
-The signs of elder abuse are identifiable, and knowing such
+The signs of elder abuse can be easily identified, and having an understanding

 through a personal injury claim.

 The following are the most common signs of nursing home negligence:

 Malnutrition – Although elders experience a considerable decline in appetite

 the older they get, nursing home staff are required to ensure that their